 A carpenter works with wood and other materials to construct, install, and maintain buildings and other objects like cabinets or furniture.
 They can work on residential (homes, apartments, etc.), commercial (hotels, offices, etc.), and industrial (bridges, power plants, etc.) projects.
 1

-Carpenters tend to be predominantly realistic individuals, which means that they often enjoy working outdoors or applying themselves to a hands-on project.
-They also tend to be conventional, meaning that they are usually detail-oriented and organized, and like working in a structured environment.
+Carpenters tend to be predominantly realistic individuals, meaning they often enjoy working outdoors or applying themselves to a hands-on project.
+They also tend to be conventional, meaning that they are usually detail-oriented and organized and like working in a structured environment.
 6

 Different types of carpenters:

 Residential Carpenter: When it comes to homes, residential carpenters are the professionals who will install floors, cabinetry, framing, siding, and pretty much everything else that makes a house functional.

 Commercial Carpenter: Commercial carpenter has to take specialized courses because they work on more significant scale buildings than homes, which means the materials they use may differ entirely.
 Commercial carpenters work on structures such as schools, houses of worship, bridges, and tunnels.

 Industrial Carpenter: Industrial carpenters work in industrial settings.
 They will build scaffolding, and they will set the forms for where the concrete will be poured.
 Industrial carpenters set records for structures other than buildings, such as tunnels, bridges, sewer construction, and power plants.